New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 Which states belong to New England and are part of a typical fall road trip?

-Do you need advance hotel reservations during a New England fall road trip?
+Do you need to make hotel reservations during a New England road trip in the fall?

 New England road trip in autumn